group-butler/GroupButler/README.md

 * * *

-##Before you do anything, you MUST read THIS.!!!

-Before you stop the bot, if you don't want to loose your redis data, you have to perform a save.

-There are three ways of doing this: use `$stop` command to stop the bot (database will be saved automatically), use `$save` command to save database (and then stop the bot), or open a terminal and run `redis-cli bgsave` or `redis-cli save` (and then stop the bot).

-Please remember to do one of this easy things in order to avoid to loose important informations.

-You may want to perform a save each minute, for this you need to change the boolean value of the `cron` function in `plugins/admin.lua` from `false` to `cron` (or the name of the cron function).

-This way, a cron job will run every minute and will perform a redis background save.

-* * *

 ##Start the process

 To start the bot, run `./launch.sh`.
 To stop the bot, press Control <kbd>CTRL</kbd>+<kbd>C</kbd> twice.